quibbble/go-boardgame/README.md

 ## Examples

-[Tic-Tac-Toe](https://github.com/quibbble/go-boardgame/tree/main/examples/tictactoe) provides a simple example implementation and is a good place to start.
+[Tic-Tac-Toe](https://github.com/quibbble/go-boardgame/tree/main/examples/tictactoe) provides a simple example implementation.

 Below are a few more complex examples of games implemented with this package as well: